ifernando/CI-CD-pipeline-spring-boot/README.md

 .Jenkins Ansible role will be executed and the following steps are executed :
    - Jenkins apt repository will be added
    - Dependency deb's (git and curl) will be installed
-   - Installation of Jenkins
+   - Installation of Jenkins on /var/lib/jenkins
    - Installation of Maven
    - Installation of Docker inorder for Jenkins to build and run images as containers to run the springboot code fetched from : https://github.com/ifernando/jenkins-hello-world.
 The docker will be running on a socket on port: 4342
-   - Installation of jenkins-cli.jar to interact with Jenkins through CLI
+   - Installation of jenkins-cli.jar in /opt/jenkins to interact with Jenkins through CLI
    - Upgrades Jenkins , installs required plugins to run the Pipeline and updates the plugins as well
    - Configures Jenkins port and and the Prefix
    - Configures a Jenkins user , sets up ssh keypair to access github to fetch the code and obtains a Crumb from the API and stores it as an ansible variable 'jenkins_crumb_token'